NFDUMP

 SourceDestination

 defines the IP address to be selected and can be SRC, DST or any combination of SRC and|or DST.
-Omitting SourceDestination is equivalent
+Omitting

 to SRC or DST.